Fenton Art Glass Company: Maker marks

 In 1970, the company added their logo to the bottom of their "Original Formula" Carnival Glass pieces to distinguish them from their older Carnival Glass pieces.
-By 1974, Fenton was putting their logo on all the pieces they made.
+By 1974, Fenton was putting their logo on some of the pieces they made.
 Pieces made in the 1980s have the number eight under the letter "n" in the logo, pieces from the 1990s have the number nine and pieces made in the 2000s have a 0 in the same place.
 From June 1996 to July 1998 Fenton marked preferred seconds sold in their gift shop with a sandblasted solid or hollow star.
 In August 1998 an F replaced the star.

 Another type of mark is found on glass baskets.
 Where the glass handles of the baskets are attached to the base of the basket a stamp is made.
 Each handler had a specific pattern to help identify which handler attached the handle.
 The marks began in the 1950s and were instituted by Frank M. and Bill Fenton.